The coalescent tree of a Markov branching process with generalised logistic growth: Coupling with exponential growth

 Now for each member of the population we look at the abundance of their descendants.
 Let

 be the number of individuals alive at time $t\geq0$ which are descendants of $u\in\mathcal{T}$ for $\kappa\in\mathbb{N}\cup\{\infty\}$.
 Let

 be the fraction of the population at time $t$ which descended from $u$.
-We will refer to the $F_\kappa^u(t)$ as the descendent fractions.
-The descendent fractions will play a crucial role in Theorem \ref{mainresult}'s proof because they will give the probabilities that sampled individuals have particular ancestors.
-The next result shows convergence of the descendent fractions in the exponential model. \begin{lem} For $u\in\mathcal{T}$, the limit
+We will refer to the $F_\kappa^u(t)$ as the descendant fractions.
+The descendant fractions will play a crucial role in Theorem \ref{mainresult}'s proof because they will give the probabilities that sampled individuals have particular ancestors.
+The next result shows convergence of the descendant fractions in the exponential model. \begin{lem} For $u\in\mathcal{T}$, the limit